VivianBass/GeneFamilies/doc/Lab-book-EasyVectorOmics.md

 ```bash
 awk '/^>/ {print $1; next} {print}' cleaned.fasta > cleaned_final.fasta
 ```
-- Perform these steps for both species and ensure the cleaned files are saved in their respective directories for consistent processing in the RNA-Seq workflow.
+- Perform these steps for both species and ensure the cleaned files are saved in their respective directories.

 ## Step 2: Quality Filtering with Trimmomatic